gold-standard-phantoms/asl-whitepaper-sensitivity/docs/usage/quickstart.rst

    By setting the standard deviation to 0.0 then the same value is selected each time.
 :uniform: Values are randomly drawn uniformly over a defined range.
 Two additional parameters are required: "min" and "max", the minimum and maximum values of the range.
 :linear: Values are linearly spaced over a range.
-Requires two additional parameter: ``"min"`` and ``"max"``, the minimum and maximum values of the range.
+Requires two additional parameters: ``"min"`` and ``"max"``, the minimum and maximum values of the range.